Skip to content

 Teyana Taylor – ‘Escape Room’

-Teyana Taylor’s Escape Room is an album that moves through bruised memories, emotional rebuilding, and the quiet courage it takes to start again, tracing the arc of a woman learning to live in her own truth.
-Across its sprawling tracklist, Taylor threads vulnerability with intention, pairing richly textured R&B with cinematic spoken-word interludes that add depth to her story.
+Teyana Taylor’s Escape Room is an album that explores painful memories, emotional rebuilding, and the courage it takes to start again.
+Across its tracklist, Taylor tackles her vulnerability with intention, pairing R&B with spoken-word interludes (featuring some heavy-hitters) that add depth to her story.
 Rather than sidestep the pain of her divorce or the weight of public expectation, she faces both head-on, finding clarity in community and rebirth in her craft

 The Best Albums Of 2025